 The flats were distributed over eight floors, with eight flats per floor.
 Some were designed as studio flats, and others as two-bedroom flats, and each was given a private balcony.
 As the flats were intended for rented accommodation rather than owner-occupied, they were supplied with district heating, a form of communal central heating in which water is heated in bulk and then circulated to individual homes.

 Neil Barker, who moved to Zodiac Court at the age of 9 in the late 1960s, recalls:

 At one time they were advertised as luxury flats — a bit of an exaggeration, but for the time they were well built and finished.

 Over the years, most of the flats were bought by individuals, but some are still rented today.

 1960s–1970s: Zodiac House

-Despite the many design possibilities offered by the zodiac theme, the only obvious reflection of this theme is found on the exterior of the office accommodation — Zodiac House.
+Despite the many design possibilities offered by the zodiac concept, the only obvious reflection of this theme is found on the exterior of the office accommodation — Zodiac House.
 Six plaques on the London Road frontage and another six on the Chatfield Road side carry stylised representations of the twelve signs of the Western zodiac.

 By September 1966, “30,000 Sq.
 Ft.” of “Offices To Let” at Zodiac House were being advertised in The Times, and the first tenants were in place by the end of the year.

 Zodiac House was extended at least twice, first by an extra 2,950 square feet in the late 1960s, and again in the late 1970s when extra offices were built in what had until then been a covered courtyard area.
-Nevertheless, the space seems to have fallen entirely out of use from the 1980s onwards, and remains vacant today.
+Nevertheless, the space seems to have fallen entirely out of use from the late 1980s onwards, and remains vacant today.

 1980s–1990s: Plans for a hotel